Protect Data in Motion with TLS Encryption

 For configuring TLS encryption in your Kafka clients it is recommended to review the documentation for your Kafka client.
 Every Kafka client configures TLS differently and those configurations may change version to version.

-We recommend using the Confluent Platform documentation to learn how to configure Java-based clients for TLS encryption.
+We recommend using the to learn how to configure Java-based clients for TLS encryption.